TownOfGrimlocke/Covenant/README.md

 -  Unless you have prior permission, no landscaping/decorations are to be off of your parcel or in front of your fence/yard (lights/vines/fence toppers are OK on the fence).

+-  All holiday decorations with the exception of yule / chirstmas / december  are to be removed within 3 days after the holiday has passed

+    -  For December Holidays, they may remain up until January 5th.

 ## Prefurnished Rentals